pydanny/pydanny.github.com/posts2013/2013-04-10-history-of-used-shell-commands.rst

 :category: python
 :slug: 20130410-history-of-my-most-used-shell-commands

 An oldie, but a goodie.
-This timeI annotate it with reasons as to why things are used so much.
+This time I annotate it with reasons as to why things are used so much.
 If you blog, post your own!

 For reference, anything after a "#" is an annotation. ::